The method of performing an appraisal report consists of an evaluation which forms an opinion of value.

-There are three "common approaches to value" which helps the appraiser come to this opinion or estimate.
+There are three "common approaches to value" which helps the appraiser conclude this opinion or valuation.

-The most common approach in finding the worth of a home is the Sales Comparison Approach which deals with figuring a comparison to comparable houses close by.
+Easily the most common approach in figuring the cost of a home is the Sales Comparison Approach which deals with figuring a comparison to similar homes nearby.

-Being the most popular approach, the Sales Comparison Approach tends to be the most precise and best indicator of worth for a residence.
+Being the most common approach, the Sales Comparison Approach is generally the most precise and best indicator of worth for a house.

 To defend your rights in a condemnation case.